eslint/eslint/docs/src/contribute/governance.md

 * Are expected to work at least one hour per week triaging issues and reviewing pull requests.
 * Are expected to work at least two hours total per week on ESLint.
 * May invoice for the hours they spend working on ESLint at a rate of $50 USD per hour.
-* Are expected to check in on the `#team` Discord channel once per week day for team updates.
+* Are expected to check in on the `#team` Discord channel once per week day (excluding holidays and other time off) for team updates.
 * Are expected to work on public branches of the source repository and submit pull requests from that branch to the master branch.
 * Are expected to delete their public branches when they are no longer necessary.
 * Are expected to provide feedback on issues in the "Feedback Needed" column of the [Triage Board](https://github.com/orgs/eslint/projects/3/views/1).